Body123/Arabic-Punctuation-Prediction/readme.md

+# AraPunc dataset:
+it is based on the pre-processing of the Tashkeela “Arabic diacritization corpus”.
+We keep six classes: space ‘0’, full-stop ‘.’, comma ‘,’, the colon‘:’, semicolon ‘;’, and the question mark ‘?’.
+You can download the dataset from [HERE](https://drive.google.com/file/d/1sLYWGKawmNIjvfBESro4Z2qK1A3PdCxn/view?usp=sharing)
 # FullStop: Multilingual Deep Models for Punctuation Prediction

 This work describes our contribution to the SEPP-NLG Shared Task in multilingual sentence segmentation and punctuation prediction.